 And for Series 2 users, once you've entered the length of the pool, you can also do the same for your swim.

 When you get started, you can still swipe between screens to change the information you see on your run.
 You can keep tabs on your pace, which is generally always wrong; your distance, which is mostly always wrong; and the total time, which thankfully is always right.

 For non-outdoor workouts, it's about the time, your calories and your current heart rate.
 The confusing part is that it doesn't matter whether you're rowing, stepping or engaging in a sweaty session of 'other', the metrics are the same.
 To Apple, all your sports are 'other' - although at least with watchOS3 you can now label this broad tier of activity.

 Review your data

 You can review calories (active and resting), time, distance, average pace and average heart rate.
-You can't see a graph of your pace across the session, just an average.
-It's not completely useless, as improving on scores is a good way to improve, but the Activity app doesn't highlight your personal bests in anyway.
-You can't even see the days you ran marked separately within the app.
+You can't see a graph of your pace across the session or a map of where you've been.

 Shop for recommended running watches on Amazon